TatuPekkarinen/tt-shell/README.md

 ### Programmed in Python version 3.14.0 ###

 This project is a small command-line shell written in Python.
-It supports a few basic builtin commands and can also run executable files from the current directory.
-The goal is to provide a lightweight example of how a shell parses input and decides what to do with it.
+It supports a few basic built-in commands and can also run executable files from the current directory.
+The goal is to give a simple, lightweight example of how a shell parses user input and decides what action to take.

-Initially a codecrafters challenge I did without AI that includes a couple of differences to the initial challenge.
-Mostly made for me to tinker with like adding colorization making the file run commands as I actually need them to be alongside other commands that will be added.

 ### LIST OF USABLE COMMANDS WITH EXAMPLES ###